How Baxter rescued Chiefs from misery to climb the ladder

 Johannesburg – Kaizer Chiefs headman Stuart Baxter is known as a coach with a great binocular vision when it comes to the field of play, and his record is a testament to that.

-The German mentor has transformed the Glamour Boys, taking them away from the relegation zone to the top eight of the DStv Premiership.
+The British mentor has transformed the Glamour Boys, taking them away from the relegation zone to the top eight of the DStv Premiership.

 While the Soweto giants have had it rough during the reign of Gavin Hunt, Baxter took over the reins to save the sinking ship.